 All calculations are made for each individual country.
-The data are then aggregated and reported for 22 GBD regions (Table 4), in which the countries are grouped according to geography and economic level of development.
+The data are then aggregated and reported for 11 regions (Table 3), in which the countries are grouped according to geography and economic level of development.
 These groupings also apply for some cultural aspects such as legality of termination of pregnancy.
+The groupings are based on GBD, but these have been amalgamated into 11 regions as opposed to 21 regions used by GBD.